cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           RowVec Diff(RowVec X)
           double[,] Diff(double[,] X, int dim = 0)
           Matrix Diff(Matrix X, int dim = 0)
-   Param:
+   Parameters:
+       X:
-      | X:  A one-dimensional or two-dimensional array of double values.
+         A one-dimensional or two-dimensional array of double values.
 Must contain at least two elements.
    Returns:
        A new array of size less than 1 , where each element is the difference X[i+1] - X[i].
    Example: